AmmarCodes/blog/src/posts/book-summary-show-your-work.md

 You want to give extra attention to feedback coming from people caring about you and your work.

-We should always be eager to getting feedback, it's like looking in the mirror to see how we look.
+We should always be eager to get feedback, it's like looking in the mirror to see how we look.

 When you face a troll, nothing better than ignoring them.
 Those who are not interested in improving your work but only in provoking you with hateful, aggressive, or upsetting talk.